cyberman54/ESP32-Paxcounter/README.md

 	see remote command set

 If you're using [TheThingsNetwork](https://www.thethingsnetwork.org/) you may want to use a payload converter.
-For this purpose go to TTN Console - Application - Payload Formats and copy the code example below to the tabs Decoder and Converter.
-Make sure that your parsing application matches the fields `pax`, `ble` and `wifi`.
+Go to TTN Console - Application - Payload Formats and copy the code example below in tabs Decoder and Converter.
+Make sure that your application parses the fields `pax`, `ble` and `wifi`.

-*Decoder*
+Decoder:

     function Decoder(bytes, port) {
       var decoded = {};